BIATeam/BIADocs/docs/30-DeveloperGuide/15-RightManagement/40-FilterData.md

     }
 ```

-### Implement a filter read on role on lock update on current team
+### Implement a filter read on permission on lock update on current team
 General usage for a service of a **team table**:
 The user with AccesAll right can see every team (it is for the administrators)
 The users can see the teams where there are member.